UniMath/agda-unimath/src/lists/streams.lagda.md

 **Streams** are, in a sense, the dual of lists.
 Whereas a [list](lists.lists.md) is built inductively by constructors `nil cons`, a stream is _deconstructed_ coinductively by destructors `head tail`.
+Streams will be used to formalize e.g. polynomial algebras (via the embedding of lists) and power series.

 ## Definitions